exercism/cpp/exercises/concept/ election-day/.docs/instructions.md

 // => the hamilton object was intialized with the name "Alex" and 1804 votes.
 ```

-Create a function `vote_count` that will take a reference to an `ElectionResult` as an argument and will return the number of votes in the counter.
+Create a function `vote_count` that will take a reference to an `ElectionResult` as an argument and will return the number of votes in the `ElectionResult`.

 ```cpp
 vote_count(hamilton);